jhorneman/procjam15/docs/formats.md

     parameter1 operator parameter2

+Parameters on the _left_ of the operator - this includes no operator or the not operator - _must_ refer to a variable from the persistent game state.
+The parameter has to start with a $.
+So if the game state tracks a variable called 'has_mcguffin', a parameter '$has_mcguffin' will equal the value of that variable.

-Parameters are evaluated as follows:
+Parameters on the _right_ of the operator are evaluated as follows:

 * If the parameter starts with a $, we try to find a variable with the same name in the persistent game state.
-So if the game state tracks a variable called 'has_mcguffin', a parameter '$has_mcguffin' will equal the value of that variable.
-This is what you will usually want to use.
-* Then we see if the parameter is 'random', and if so generate a random number between 0 and 100.
+* If the parameter is 'random', and we generate a random number between 0 and 100.
-* Then we see if the parameter is 'true' or 'false'.
+* If the parameter is a number, it's treated as such.
-* Finally we treat the parameter as a number or a string.
+* Finally we treat it as a string.

+WARNING: That last line means that if you forget the $ sign on a parameter on the right of the operator, the condition will not behave as you intend, and you won't get a warning!

 ## Injected options